 Recruit about 10 native speakers of the test language (Mandarin Chinese here) to determine whether or not the constructed test audio is intelligible and natural.

 NOTE: The test audio is traditionally recorded as a whole, rather than as separate words.
 This traditional recording method is reasonable if the test audio are themselves separate words.
 If the spoken language stimuli are sentences rather than separate words, however, this traditional method has several shortcomings: First, a ubiquitous property of a continuous speech is that two or more speech sounds tend to temporally and spatially overlap, which makes it hard to determine the onset of the critical word.
 Second, the variance between the length of different trials also makes it difficult to combine all the trials together for statistical analyses.
-Third, this method is often time consuming especially when the numbers of the test audio are relatively large, such as the experiments we reported in the protocol.
+Third, the traditional recording method is often time consuming especially when the numbers of the test audio are relatively large, such as the experiments we reported in the protocol.
 To overcome the shortcomings of the traditional recording method, a different method is proposed to construct the spoken test audios.
 First, a list of sample sentences containing the words that are common among all the test audio was recorded.
-Second, all the words that change between trials in isolation were also recorded.
-Finally, the sample sentences were replaced with the recorded words to construct the full list of the test audios.
-Compared to the traditional method, this method has several advantages.
-First, all the test audio is exactly the same except for the critical words, and all the potential confounding effects in the test audio are henceforth controlled.
-Second, being the same in length also makes the segmentation of the test audio easier than when the test audio is recorded as a whole.
+Second, all words that change between trials were also recorded in isolation.
+Finally, sample sentences were replaced with the recorded words to construct the full list of the test audios.
+Compared to the traditional method, the new method has several advantages.
+First, all the test audio is exactly the same except for the critical words, and all potential confounding effects in the test audio are henceforth controlled.
+Second, being the same in length also makes the segmentation of the test audios easier than when the test audios are recorded as a whole.
 One potential disadvantage of this method is that the constructed audio might be not natural.
 Henceforth, the naturalness of the test audio has to be evaluated before they are eligible for the actual testing.

 Divide the 240 test sentences into four groups, with each group containing 15 conjunctive statements, 15 disjunctive statements, 15 but statements, and 15 filler sentences.
 Ensure that each participant encounters only one group of 240 trials: he/she sees all the test images but hears only one group of the test audios.

-NOTE: This is to address the concern that if the same stimulus is repeated, participants might be getting accustomed to these stimuli and possibly even becoming strategic about how participants have responded to the stimuli.
+NOTE: This is to address the concern that if the same stimulus is repeated, participants might be getting accustomed to these stimuli and possibly even becoming strategic about how they have responded to the stimuli.

 Save all important information regarding the test stimuli into a tab-delimited txt file, with each row corresponding to each of the 240 trials.
 Ensure that the file includes at least the following columns: experiment_group, sentential_connective, trial_number, test_image, test_audio, test_audio_length, ia_top_left, ia_top_right, ia_bottom_left, ia_bottom_right, animal_1_image, animal_1_audio, animal_1_audio_length, animal_2_image, animal_2_audio, animal_2_audio_length.